-Finally, radiant ceilings are also highly effective from an architectural perspective, acting as the 'jewel in the crown' of just about any room.
+Last but not least, radiant ceilings are also highly effective from an architectural perspective, acting as the 'jewel in the crown' of just about any room.

-With more than 45 years' experience in radiant ceiling systems and room comfort, Barcol-Air would be happy to support you with your radiant ceiling projects.
+With more than 40 years' experience in radiant ceiling systems and room comfort, Barcol-Air would be happy to support you with your radiant ceiling projects.
+Get in touch!